gooddata/gooddata-ui/docs/ht_use_react_components_with_vanilla_js.md

 The `package.json` npm descriptor [https://github.com/gooddata/ui-sdk-examples/blob/master/vanillajs/create-bundle/package.json](https://github.com/gooddata/ui-sdk-examples/blob/master/vanillajs/create-bundle/package.json) includes:

 * Dependencies to be included in the bundle (react and '@gooddata/react-components')
-* Developer dependencies required to build the bundle (`webpack`,`uglifyjs-webpack-plugin` and `babel-runtime`)
+* Developer dependencies that are required to build the bundle (`webpack`,`uglifyjs-webpack-plugin` and `babel-runtime`)
 * A helper script that invokes the webpack command with proper parameters and a configuration file

-### Entry Point JavaScript File
+### Entry point JavaScript file

 The entry point JavaScript file ([vanilla.js](https://github.com/gooddata/ui-sdk-examples/blob/vanillajs/vanillajs/create-bundle/vanilla.js) does the following:

 * Imports `react` and `@gooddata/react-components`
-* Exports an object wrapping the GoodData UI SDK React components, helper functions for attaching and detaching React components to/from DOM nodes, and other elements of the GoodData UI SDK
+* Exports an object wrapping of the GoodData.UI React components, helper functions for attaching and detaching React components to/from DOM nodes, and other elements of the GoodData UI SDK

-For information about the helper functions, see the blogpost by Benjamin Winterberg at [http://winterbe.com/posts/2015/08/24/integrate-reactjs-into-jquery-webapps/](http://winterbe.com/posts/2015/08/24/integrate-reactjs-into-jquery-webapps/).
+For more information about the helper functions, see the blogpost by Benjamin Winterberg at [http://winterbe.com/posts/2015/08/24/integrate-reactjs-into-jquery-webapps/](http://winterbe.com/posts/2015/08/24/integrate-reactjs-into-jquery-webapps/).

 The key points are the following: